Revolutionary Communist Party of China

 The Revolutionary Communist Party of China is a Trotskyist political party based in Hong Kong.
-The party's members fled from Mainland China after the anti-Trotskyist Communist Party of China seized power in 1949, and its activities have since been limited to Hong Kong.
+The party's members fled from mainland China after the Marxist-Leninist Communist Party of China seized power in 1949, and its activities have since been limited to Hong Kong.
 Since 1974, the party has been legally active as the October Review, its official publication.